 Are budget accommodations the door to authentic travel experience?

-Travelers, there’s a lot to be said about staying in a dump.
+Travelers, there’s a lot to be said for staying in a dump.

 As someone who has stayed everywhere from four star hotels to boutique inns, guest houses, B&Bs, Airbnbs, VRBOs, other people’s homes, hostels, and down-right dives, I’m here to tell you, there is value in staying in dumps.